Awesomeness|Bigliness|Child learners|Destinations|Enterprising linguists|Festivities|Garrulousness

 - Potluck:If your last name begins with the letters H-N (e.g. Haas), you are encouraged to bring something tasty.
 The department will provide beverages (coffee, tea, juice).

-- Contest & Prize:On the occasion of the 499th anniversary of Martin Luther's Ninety-five Theses (Disputatio pro declaratione virtutis indulgentiarum), an excellent prize will be given for the best costume or other impersonation of a thesis.
+- Contest & Prize:On the occasion of the 499th anniversary of Martin Luther's Ninety-five Theses (Disputatio pro declaratione virtutis indulgentiarum(link is external)), an excellent prize will be given for the best costume or other impersonation of a thesis.
 The only way to win is to enter!

 Garrulousness, or, so many Andrews